usgs/wdfn-blog/content/api_catalog.md

 - [__Discrete groundwater levels.__](https://waterservices.usgs.gov/rest/GW-Levels-Test-Tool.html)[^gwaka] Individual
 manual measurements of groundwater levels made by USGS technicians in the field.
 These days the flagship OGC API provides these same data in a more modern format.
-One key ability in this legacy service not (yet) offered by our flagship services is an ability to query for multiple monitoring locations at a time.
+One key ability in this legacy API not (yet) offered by our flagship APIs is an ability to query for multiple monitoring locations at a time.

 - [__Sites.__](https://waterservices.usgs.gov/rest/Site-Test-Tool.html)[^siteaka]  Key metadata about
 USGS monitoring locations across the United States, such as latitude and longitude, station name, county location, and so forth.
 These days, this same metadata is available nearly equally well from SensorThings and OGC API in the popular GeoJSON format for getting dots on maps quickly.
-But this service continues to offer this information in tab-delimited files, as well as Keyhole Markup Language (KML), an XML open standard popular in the early 2000s.
-One key ability this service offers that our flagship services do not (yet) provide is the ability to query for monitoring locations based on the type of data they collect and the time range those data are available. (_e.g.,_ [all active monitoring locations in Kansas monitoring real-time water temperature](https://waterservices.usgs.gov/nwis/site/?format=rdb&stateCd=ks&parameterCd=00010&siteStatus=active&hasDataTypeCd=iv)).
+But this legacy API continues to offer this information in tab-delimited files, as well as Keyhole Markup Language (KML), an XML open standard popular in the early 2000s.
+One key ability this API offers that our flagship API do not (yet) provide is querying for monitoring locations based on the type of data they collect and the time range those data are available. (_e.g.,_ [all active monitoring locations in Kansas monitoring real-time water temperature](https://waterservices.usgs.gov/nwis/site/?format=rdb&stateCd=ks&parameterCd=00010&siteStatus=active&hasDataTypeCd=iv)).

 - [__Statistical period-of-record data.__](https://waterservices.usgs.gov/rest/Statistics-Service-Test-Tool.html)[^statbeta]  This
-service outputs statistical information about time-series data from a USGS monitoring location.
-It is most popularly known as the service that examines the full period of approved time-series streamflow at a monitoring location and, for each day of the year, calculates the long-term median, maximum, minimum, and other statistical flow percentiles.
+API outputs statistical information about time-series data from a USGS monitoring location.
+It is most popularly known as the API that examines the full period of approved time-series streamflow at a monitoring location and, for each day of the year, calculates the long-term median, maximum, minimum, and other statistical flow percentiles.
-And this same statistical calculation is performed for all other approved time-series data and made available through this legacy service.
+And this same statistical calculation is performed for all other approved time-series data and made available through this legacy API.

 </div>